 Travel Info

-The White Mountain School is located less than 10 minutes from the closest bus station and about two hours from the closest airport.
-Our participants provide their own transportation to camp, carpool with other participants, or catch the KBHC-provided shuttle from the Manchester-Boston Regional Airport and the Concord and Franconia bus stations, using the Concord Coach Lines bus service.
+Cormont Horn Camp is located at Cardigan Mountain School, which is located about an hour from the closest bus station and about 90 minutes from the Manchester-Boston Regional Airport.
+Our participants provide their own transportation to camp, carpool with other participants, or catch the camp-provided shuttle from the Manchester-Boston Regional Airport and the nearest Concord Coach Lines bus station.

-All participants must complete the Transportation Form so that we may coordinate carpooling and shuttle service to and from WMS.
+All participants must complete the Transportation Form so that we may coordinate carpooling and shuttle service to and from Cardigan Mountain School.
 The transportation form will be made available to applicants once they are accepted for enrollment.

 Transportation Form Deadline: May 15